strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 You should now see the Strapi Cloud dashboard.
 This is where you manage your Strapi projects hosted on Strapi Cloud.

+We will create a new Strapi Cloud project by importing the local Strapi project you have just pushed to a GitHub repository.

 <!-- TODO: add dark mode image -->
 <ThemedImage
   alt="Strapi Cloud dashboard"